kanopi/bootstrap_layout_classes/README.md

 To get the normal field rendering back, select another formatter in the fields display settings and clear caches.

-## Field
+### Field

 On the desired content or paragraph type create a plain text field (cardinality of limited 1), e.g. `field_layout`.

-## Widget
+### Widget

-Set the form display to "Boostrap Layout Classes" and use the options to choose which layout classes to allow.
+Set the form display to "Bootstrap Layout Classes" and use the options to choose which layout classes to allow.

-## Formatter
+### Formatter

-Set the display to a hidden label and "Boostrap Layout Classes" formatter.
+Set the display to a hidden label and "Bootstrap Layout Classes" formatter.